-Local Registration Authority: A delegation of the RA functions by the CA to external RAs that may or may not be part of the same legal entity as the CA. See also SO or Enterprise RA.
+Local Registration Authority: A delegation of the RA functions by OATI to external RAs that may or may not be part of the same legal entity as OATI.
+See also SO or Enterprise RA.

 Naming Authority: An entity responsible for assigning and managing DNs within a PKI.
 The NA is also responsible to ensure that all DNs assigned within the PKI are unique.